-High School: Students have the option of wearing a short or long sleeve white or charcoal gray polo shirt with the school crest.
-A short or long sleeve white or light blue oxford blouse with the school crest is an additional option for Juniors and Seniors.
+High School: Students have the option of wearing a short or long sleeve white polo shirt with the school crest or a short or long sleeve white oxford blouse with the school crest is an additional option for Juniors and Seniors.
 The oxford shirt may also be worn with the VPA approved tie.
 The oxford must be pressed.
 Both the polo and the oxford shirts should be worn fully buttoned with only the uppermost button undone.

 At the annual blazer ceremony, sophomores and juniors are presented with their VPA ties and blazers, respectively.
-Following the ceremony, sophomores and juniors join the seniors in wearing the navy-blue blazer (grades 11, 12) and optional VPA approved tie (grades 10-12) with the oxford shirt on Formal Days
+Following the ceremony, sophomores and juniors join the seniors in wearing the navy-blue blazer (grades 11, 12) and optional VPA approved tie (grades 10-12) with the oxford shirt on Formal Days and as desired.